History of Estonia: Accession of Estonia to the European Union

 In its first European Parliament elections in 2004, Estonia elected three MEPs for the Social Democratic Party (PES), while the governing Res Publica Party and People's Union polled poorly, not being able to gain any of the other three MEP posts.
 The voter turnout in Estonia was one of the lowest of all member countries, at only 26.8%.
 A similar trend was visible in most of the new member states that joined the EU in 2004.

 The European Parliament election of 2009 in Estonia scored a 43.9% turnout – about 17.1% higher than during the previous election, and slightly above the European average of 42.94%.
 Six seats were up for taking in this election: two of them were won by the Estonian Centre Party.
 Estonian Reform Party, Union of Pro Patria and Res Publica, Social Democratic Party and an independent candidate Indrek Tarand (who gathered the support of 102,460 voters, only 1,046 votes less than the winner of the election) all won one seat each.
 The success of independent candidates has been attributed both to general disillusionment with major parties and the use of closed lists which rendered voters incapable of casting a vote for specific candidates in party lists.

-On 1 January 2011 Estonia adopted the euro.
-The enlargement of the eurozone was hailed as a good sign in a period of global financial crisis.
+On 1 January 2011, Estonia adopted the euro.
+The enlargement of the Eurozone was hailed as a good sign during the 2008 financial crisis.
 However, the government cut down public service salaries; the only opposition, in the absence of organised unions, came from Estonian teachers, whose salary cuts were therefore limited.

 Estonian euro coins entered circulation on 1 January 2011.
 Estonia was the fifth of ten states that joined the EU in 2004, and the first ex-Soviet republic to join the eurozone.
 Of the ten new member states, Estonia was the first to unveil its design.
 It originally planned to adopt the euro on 1 January 2007; however, it did not formally apply when Slovenia did, and officially changed its target date to 1 January 2008, and later, to 1 January 2011.
 On 12 May 2010 the European Commission announced that Estonia had met all criteria to join the eurozone.
 On 8 June 2010, the EU finance ministers agreed that Estonia would be able to join the euro on 1 January 2011.
 On 13 July 2010, Estonia received the final approval from the ECOFIN to adopt the euro as from 1 January 2011.
 On the same date the exchange rate at which the kroon would be exchanged for the euro (€1 = 15.6466 krooni) was also announced.
 On 20 July 2010, mass production of Estonian euro coins began in the Mint of Finland.

 Being a member of the eurozone, NATO and the European Union, Estonia is the most integrated in Western European organizations of all Nordic states.